FDSN/OBS-standards/standards.md

 ##### Clock drift

-**[REC {6/6}]** Should be specified using UTC datetimes, to avoid ambiguity.
+We recommend specifying clock drifts using UTC datetimes, to avoid ambiguity.
 The datetimes should be in ISO8601 format, followed by a "Z" to unambiguously specify UTC.

 ###### YAML format: